 Due to the current outbreak of COVID 19 we are delivering courses to government guidelines making sure they are COVID safe.
-Subject to government guidance and local lockdowns we may have to postpone courses in the future at short notice.
-If your course is going to be postponed you will be contacted directly by a member of staff to inform you.
+Subject to the government guidance, local lockdowns and National Lockdowns we may have to postpone some courses in the future at short notice.
+If your course is going to be postponed, you will be contacted directly by a member of staff to discuss your options.

 Location: BASC SW

 Most of us want the best for our dogs, particularly if they work or we want to breed from them.
 There are health tests that are recommended eyes and hearts being just 2

 We have therefore arranged to have clinics for the above at our offices in Cullompton on 31st Aug.
 Any breed welcome